chelseanbr/tinyllama-medical-qa/aih-final-project-slides.iapresenter/text.md

-# Fine-Tuning Language Models for Layperson Medical QA with Rejection Sampling
+# Rejection Sampling for Medical MCQ Generation and Fine-Tuning TinyLlaMA for Layperson QA
 	AI in Healthcare
 	MSAI Spr '25
 	Chelsea Ramos